-If you’re not as happy as you’d like to be, there’s an easy way to fix that.
+If you’re not as happy as you’d like to be, there’s an easy way to fix that and be happier.
 All you have to do, I say kindly, is choose differently.
 Below are some things you can choose that will, I’d argue, make you feel happier and a lot more peaceful in your own life.

-1. Believe that you matter and what you want to have/say/be/do matters too.
+1. Be happier by believing that you matter and what you want to have/say/be/do matters too.

 It’s by my experience that one of the biggest hinderances to happiness is a lack of self-worth.
 If you don’t believe you’re worth much, if you don’t believe you matter or what you do matters, then you will never be really motivated to pursue your own happiness.
 You’ll never quit denying yourself joy until you start believing in your own worth and value.